-Blogger at Large, Megan Singleton has just been on a GKG experience to Nepal, working with SASANE, an organization helping rescue trafficked women and girls.
+Blogger at Large, Megan Singleton went on a GKG experience to Nepal, working with SASANE, an organization helping rescue trafficked women and girls.
 Read more about her journey by clicking here.
 Or visit Megan's website for more detailed information, click here.

 What motivates people to volunteer?
-There are numerous reasons, from the sharing skills and getting involved in your local community, to keeping busy and learning new skills.
+There are numerous reasons, from sharing skills and getting involved in your local community, to keeping busy and learning new skills.
 It might be as simple as, ‘someone asked me’, or it was just time to give back.
-And yes it makes you feel good to help others and share your sills.
+And yes, it makes you feel good to help others and share your skills.

-Whatever your motivation, it’s important to know that your skills are making a difference and that your contribution is appreciated.
+Whatever your motivation, it’s important to know that you can make a difference, and that your contribution is appreciated.

 "This was the most valuable experience I’ve ever had while travelling and to be able to just spend 2 weeks (up to 24 weeks) is an easy thing to add into your travels."
 Megan Singleton, Blogger at Large

 "We leave the hotel at 6am and go to the Taj, back around 6:30am, then I fly to West India, its so exciting to be on this trip.
 Seeing so much and learning too."
 Shirley, volunteering in India, June 2017